The Things They Carried Warfare: The Vietnam War Quotes

 A true war story is never moral […] if you feel that some small bit of rectitude has been salvaged from the larger waste, then you have been made the victim of a very old and terrible lie.
 There is no rectitude whatsoever.
 There is no virtue.
 (How to Tell a True War Story.8)

-Tim O'Brien keeps introducing us to these characters that we love, that we'd want to hang out with.
+Tim O'Brien keeps introducing us to characters we love and want to hang out with.
 He tells us about the brotherhood among these characters.
 And now he's telling us that there's no rectitude or virtue in the war at all?
 It's a little confusing.
 Use Kiowa as an example, though: O'Brien takes the most virtuous, moral character in the book and drowns him in poop.
 When O'Brien says that the war isn't moral, he doesn't mean that none of the people in it are moral.
-He means that the war, itself, destroys morality.
+He means that the war itself destroys morality.

 In many cases a true war story cannot be believed.
 If you believe it, be skeptical.
 It's a question of credibility.
 Often the crazy stuff is true and the normal stuff isn't, because the normal stuff is necessary to make you believe the truly incredible craziness.
 (How to Tell a True War Story.19)